 Malicious code injection is the top OWASP API security vulnerability.
+And ranks high among common vulnerabilities and exposures that modern enterprises face.
 It also currently ranks 6th in the Top 25 Common Weakness Enumeration of risks and common misconfigurations in distributed computing systems.
 SQL injection is still cited as the most used method by outsiders to cause a data breach.

 Expert organizations like MITRE SANS & NIST provide specific recommendations on how to mitigate this risk using mediation techniques such as the use of an API gateway.
 In this blog, we share some of the mitigations that you need to know.

 According to MITRE, there are four ways to mitigate malicious code injection.
 Some are more effective than others.

 The first mitigation is moderately effective.
 The client application, API gateway, application server, and SQL server all should perform an appropriate level of “well-formed input validation” prior to processing the request.